flutterdata/flutter_data/README.md

 Done!

-This sent a request in background to `POST https://jsonplaceholder.typicode.com/todos`
+This sent a request in the background to `POST https://jsonplaceholder.typicode.com/todos`

 But... why can't we see this new `Todo` in the list?!